 - Woven, needle–punched fabric for Weed Control and Soil Separation

 This environmentally friendly landscape fabric is 100 percent recyclable.
 Its woven, needle-punched fabric is made of polypropylene and polyethylene.
 Reviewers like its thickness and budget-friendly price.
 This is the only landscape fabric available in both three and four-foot widths, though it only comes in a 50-foot length.
 Terra Home previously only sold to professional landscape architects and companies, this is one of their first direct-to-consumer products.
-Now you can find it on Amazon for between $20 and $25.

 Our Verdict: The Best Garden Mat